Skip to content Skip to Chat

 • Malware forensics.
 Hackers can use malicious software to gain unauthorized access to a system and steal confidential information.
 Forensic analysts examine malware to understand how the software was installed and where it originated.
 They help cybersecurity teams identify security vulnerabilities and prevent future malware attacks.

 • Network forensics.
-This branch of computer forensics involves analyzing network traffic to identify cybersecurity threats and gather evidence of illegal activity.
+This branch of computer forensics involves analyzing network traffic to detect cybersecurity threats and gather evidence of illegal activity.
 Network forensics may also help law enforcement establish timelines by determining when certain network connections or data transfers occurred.

 • Cloud forensics.
 Data stored in an off-site, cloud-based platform can be especially challenging to access.
 Cloud forensics enables the collection, analysis, and preservation of information contained in public or private clouds.